Home / Sample Resumes / Combination Resume

 • People applying to creative jobs where non-traditional resume formats are more acceptable

-Who shouldn’t use this type of resume?
+Who shouldn’t use a combination resume?

 • Applicants for jobs in fields like academia, government, or finance